 - Successful completion of any prerequisite university course requirements

-- Development of your professional portfolio for submission
+- Development of a professional portfolio for submission

-- College evaluation process – including interviews and submission of additional documentation
+- College evaluation processes, including interviews and submission of additional documentation

 Serving our country through the military offers students the unique opportunity to acquire skills that can greatly benefit them in their future careers.
-By the above methods, you have the opportunity to turn this valuable training into college credit that can be applied towards a professional degree program.
-Regardless of the major, you wish to study in college, it is worth the effort to look into the different ways that your military experience could save you time and money when taking steps to further your educational journey.
+By the above methods, you have the opportunity to turn this valuable training into college credit that can be applied to a professional degree program.